Charles E W Bean, Diaries, AWM38 3DRL 606/38A/1 - 1915 - Part 5

 lavished money in equipping it.
 The clothing, accoutrements,

-For two months the newly funded Australian
+For two months the newly founded Australian

 clothing factory & harness factory were feverishly